By: Sandra Ann Harris

 Harris is a social entrepreneur and founder of ECOlunchbox

 Plastic is hiding in plain sight everywhere.
-The more we’re aware of it, the more we see it popping up in every aspects of our daily lives.
+The more we’re aware of it, the more we see it popping up in every aspect of our daily lives.
 From water bottles to shopping bags, take-out containers and even in our bathrooms, plastic has infiltrated our lives.

 You wake up and the first thing that most of us do is grab is our toothbrush — which is, of course, made out of plastic.
 Then we take a shower and squeeze shampoo out of a plastic bottle, shave our legs with a plastic razor, pop open the top of a plastic bottle of body lotion, eat yogurt for breakfast out of a plastic tub — get it?
-Plastic is pressed into action for most of us again and again the all day long!
+Plastic is pressed into action for most of us again and again all day long!

-Trying to get rid of single-use plastic items can seem like a daunting task, but taking small steady steps to eliminate one item at time can make the process more manageable.
+Trying to get rid of single-use plastic items can seem like a daunting task, but taking small steady steps to eliminate one item at a time can make the process more manageable.
 It may seem overwhelming at first to reduce your dependence on plastic, but here are some easy tips in zero-waste living and plastic reduction.

 1. Conquer your kitchen

 Pick a room in your home where you want to start dialing down your dependence on plastic.
 I recommend starting your plastic detox in the kitchen by looking through your kitchen cupboards and drawers.
 There are lots of plastic containers, bottles and tools that you can easily swap out for non-toxic, plastic-free options.